erheltemes/employee_directory/README.md

 # employee_directory

 ## Description
-app creates and array of employee objects and displays them as a table. user can use the search feature to filter throuhg names that include the combination of chracters input.
+App creates an array of employee objects and displays them as a table.
+User can use the search feature to filter through names that include the combination of characters in the input.
-Lastly the user can any search alphabetically by last name.
+Lastly, the user can search alphabetically by last name.

 ## Installation
-app was created in react, recommended to run npx create react app and replace src folder, then install dependences.
+App was created in react.
+Install dependencies.

 ![employee_directory_image](src/img/employee_directory.PNG?raw=true)